CSIRT-MU/FlowCEP/README.md

 /vagrant/run.sh
 ```

-Results of the detection should be visible after few minutes.
+Results of the detection should be visible in Kibana at http://10.0.15.105:5601 after few minutes.

 ## Detailed Guide